kubernetes/kubernetes/docs/user-guide/service-accounts.md

 ## Using Multiple Service Accounts.

-Every namespace has a default service account resource called "default".
+Every namespace has a default service account resource called `default`.
 You can list this and any other serviceAccount resources in the namespace with this command:

 ```console